Wired speakers, better sound: The best active speakers of 2024

 • You'll need a pre-amp on the input from your turntable

-Best active speakers for TV
+Best for TV

 Audio masters KEF has moved even further towards neat yet premium speakers in recent years.
 That doesn't make them unique by any degree, but what sets these KEF LSX II active speakers apart from the competition is that legendary KEF engineering.